grantsrb/CuriosityDriven-PPO/README.md

 * `use_gae` - Uses Generalized Advantage Estimation with value predictions and bootstrapped rewards if set to true.
 Otherwise uses raw intrinsic rewards.
 * `norm_rews` - Normalizes the rewards collected from the forward dynamics error if set to true.
 This can help prevent divergent gradients.
 * `use_idf` - Includes inverse dynamics model in model updating if set to true.
 IDF stands for Inverse Dynamics Features.
+* `separate_embs` - Uses seperate embedding model for policy and dynamics if True.
+If `use_idf` is also set to true, the inverse dynamics gradients are used to train the embedding model associated with the forward dynamics.
+Gradients from the forward dynamics are not propagated into any embedding model.

 ##### Specific to snake-v0
 * `grid_size` - integer denoting square dimensions for size of grid for snake.